-Dont be tricked by the name, you gullible fools!
+Dont be tricked by the name!
 She's been a lady all along.

 Andre Norton (born Alice Norton